 I must admit "My Pillow", the one advertised on TV, is quite comfortable.
 I do have an issue with the polyurethane fill - plastic.
-Although the pillow is manufactured in the U.S. I highly doubt the fill is made here and breathing in plastic for 7 to 8 hours a day, not a choice for me.
+Although the pillow is manufactured in the U.S. I highly doubt the fill is made here and breathing in plastic and all those chemicals for 7 to 8 hours a day is not a choice for me.

 - Starfish (arms over the head): these folks are good listeners and introverts.

 - Soldiers (arms down by their sides): quiet, reserved with high expectations.

 Many, many people love to fall asleep on their stomachs.

 PROS: Great position if you have a sunburn on your back.
 I also understand it is the only position for those people recovering from buttocks augmentation (butt implants).